folio-org/okapi/doc/guide.md

 refresh operation.

-The refresh operation happens periodically and at certain important stages, such as when before an install operation takes place and when Okapi starts.
+The refresh operation happens periodically and at certain important stages, such as before an install operation takes place and when Okapi starts.

 Only services
 with [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/)